Film tax incentive

 • Payment for actors (if the payment exceeds 4% of the production costs of the film or its part).

 Film Tax Incentive is only available for films that meet the approved production and content requirements.
-Pornographic production and films promoting violence are not considered for the Film Tax Incentive.

 CULTURAL CONTENT CRITERIA: